soundpress/RulesOfNYC/docs/c44/index.rst

    (1) This section addresses LPC Staff approvals for additions to existing buildings, including rooftop, rear and side yard additions.
 It does not apply to additions to buildings in scenic landmarks.

    (2) This section does not apply to any building already subject to a District Master Plan that includes criteria for additions.
-(See Chapters 4, 6 and 12, and the Sunnyside Gardens Historic District guidelines.)
+(See 63 RCNY Chapters 4, 6 and 12, and the Sunnyside Gardens Historic District guidelines.)

    (3) The design and installation of additions consisting of heating, ventilation and air-conditioning equipment must meet the requirements set forth in 63 RCNY § 2-21.
 Flues and chimneys that are part of an addition or that must be raised as a result of an addition are included in this section.